Product Profile: Candles

 Tips for Choosing a Candle

-• Unscented candles may not contain harmful fragrance chemicals, but they are often still paraffin-based [14] .
+• Bypass candles made with paraffin to avoid the negative health and environmental impacts of paraffin.
 Instead, look for beeswax, 100% non-GMO soy, or coconut candles.
-Make sure the wax base is not a mixture containing paraffin, as paraffin can be added to keep prices down.
+Make sure the wax base is not a mixture containing paraffin, as paraffin can be blended with natural waxes to keep prices down.

 • Look for 100% cotton wicks or wood wicks.